Toyota Supra: L-type and P-type

 In the North American market, the Celica Supra was available in two distinct models.
 There was the "Performance Type" (P-type) and the "Luxury Type" (L-type).
-While being mechanically identical, they were differentiated by the available options; tire size, wheel size, and body trim.
-The P-type had fiberglass fender flares over the wheel wells, while the L-type did not.
+While being mechanically identical, they were differentiated by the available options; tyre size, wheel size, and body trim.
+The P-type had fibreglass fender flares over the wheel wells, while the L-type did not.
 The P-type was also standard with the more sporty eight-way adjustable seats.
 The P-type did not get the option of a leather interior until 1983.
 Initially, the Luxury type meant Automatic transmission, and Performance Type stood for Manual.
-All editions of the P-type had the same 14x7-inch aluminum alloy wheels and throughout the years the L-type had 14x5.5-inch wheels until 1985 when they were changed to a P-type styled 15x6.
+All editions of the P-type had the same 14x7-inch aluminium alloy wheels and throughout the years the L-type had 14x5.5-inch wheels until 1985 when they were changed to a P-type styled 15x6.
 The L-type also had the option of a digital instrument cluster with a trip computer; some Canadian models (both L-types and P-types) had this option as well as a few rare instances of American models.
 The L-type cluster was easily distinguished from the P-type cluster, by the 'ECT' function written on the dial plate.
 The digital cluster featured a digital tachometer, digital speedometer, and electronic fuel level and coolant level gauges.
 The trip computer could calculate and display various things such as fuel economy in miles-per-gallon, estimated time of arrival (ETA), and distance remaining to destination.
 Supras with trip computers also came with cruise control.
 Excluding the 1982 model, all P-types were available with headlight washers as an option, but the L-types were never given such an option.
-Although gear ratios changed throughout the years, all P-types came standard with a limited slip differential.
+Although gear ratios changed throughout the years, all P-types came standard with a limited-slip differential.